-After the amputation, your wound will be sealed with stitches or surgical staples.
+After the amputation, your wound will be sealed with stitches.
 It will be covered with a bandage and a tube may be placed under your skin to drain any excess fluid.
 The bandage will usually need to be kept in place for a few days to reduce the risk of infection.

 Recovering after an amputation

-After surgery, you'll usually be given oxygen through a mask and fluids through a drip for the first few days while you recover in a ward.
+After surgery, you may be given oxygen through a mask and fluids through a drip for the first few days while you recover in a ward.